lijwen2748/lijwen2748.github.io/_pages/about.md

 > Email: jwli@sei.ecnu.edu.cn (lijwen2748@gmail.com)

-I am a Youngth Research Professor (青年研究员)[^1] at [East China Normal University](https://www.ecnu.edu.cn/) (ECNU).
-I got my Ph.D. from ECNU in 2014, advised by Professor Jifeng He and Geguang Pu.
+I got my P.h.D. degree at [East China Normal University](https://www.ecnu.edu.cn/) (ECNU) in 2014, advised by Professor Jifeng He and Geguang Pu.
 Then I went to Rice University (2014.9 - 2017.9) as a postdoc, working with Professor [Moshe Y. Vardi](https://www.cs.rice.edu/~vardi/).
 After that, I moved to Iowa State University (ISU) for another two-years' postdoc, working with Professor [Kristin Y. Rozier](https://www.aere.iastate.edu/kyrozier/).
 Starting from November of 2019, I became a full-time faculty at ECNU.
+I was a Youngth Research Professor (青年研究员) and from January of 2025, I was promoted to be a full professor.

 My current research interests include automatic formal verification, logics and automata theory.
 I particularly interet in the application of formal methods to the industry, e.g., hardware, railway interlocking system, aerospace and et al. In recent years, I collaborated with colleages from such domains and developed tools (model checkers and constraint solvers) to guarantee the corresponding systems and designs.